reivaxy/e-nableHandWearMonitor/README.md

 If you don't provide your home wifi connection information you will be able to setup the time manually (work in progress), and download the data files to your computer or phone.

-The setup page also displays a "Update firmware" button.
+The setup page also displays an "Update firmware" button.
 When you click on it the device will toggle to OTA (Over the Air) mode, and wait for a new firmware to be uploaded.
+The blue led will blink twice per second in this mode.

 You can then use an android app like "ESP8266 Loader" to upload the new binary from your phone connected to the wifi network, using the device default IP 192.168.4.1

 <img src="https://raw.githubusercontent.com/reivaxy/e-nableHandWearMonitor/master/resources/ESP8266Loader.png" width="300px">

-The blue led on the esp will then flash not too fast while waiting for the upload, and then frantically when the firmware is uploading.
+The blue led on the esp will then flash frantically while the firmware is uploading.

 <img src="https://raw.githubusercontent.com/reivaxy/e-nableHandWearMonitor/master/resources/firmwareUpdate.png" width="300px">

 If you provided your home wifi ssid and password, you can upload using the IP on that network, too.

-After the upload is done (and verified) the esp will reboot, updated.
+After the upload is done (and verified) the esp will reboot, updated, and open the wifi networks depending on the settings provided.

 ## Data